OuhscBbmc/data-science-practices-1/ch-example-dashboard.md

 Example Dashboard {#example-dashboard}
 ====================================

-Communicating quantitative trends to a community with a phobia of math can be difficult.
-In this appendix, we include a style guide for our dashboards, and a dashboard (with synthetic data) that mimics a recent CQI project where Home Visitors implemented their own intervention ideas.
-The [BBMC](https://ouhsc.edu/bbmc/) helped produce the data pipeline and dashboards during the evaluation.
+Communicating quantitative trends to a community with a [quantitative phobia](#publication-phobic) can be difficult.
+This appendix showcases a dashboard and then a style guide.
+The dashboard mimics a recent CQI project where Home Visitors implemented their own intervention ideas.
+Over several years, roughly twelve home visiting programs each have had four CQI cycles tailored to their interests and population.

+Over 50 dashboards have been developed: a custom dashboard is developed for each program's cycle, and a three additional dashboards communicate the results of program-agnostic investigations.
+A style guide is an important tool when managing this many unique investigations

+For a program-specific dashboard, it's more important to meet the needs of the individual PDSA than to conform to a guide.
+However, we aim to make the dashboards as consistent as possible for several reasons:

+1. It's less work for the practitioners.
+A familiar presentation will help the practitioners grow comfortable with their new cycle's dashboard.
+Recall most will use at least five dashboards in only a few years.
+1. It's less work for the analysts/developers.
+Within a cycle, a consistent format (with relatively interchangeable features) means that one analyst can more easily contribute and trouble shoot a colleague's dashboard.
+1. The lessons we've learned (and mistakes we've made) can be applied to later dashboards.
+The quality should improve and the development should quicken.

 Example {#example-dashboard-example}
 ------------------------------------

 Please view the active html at [https://ouhscbbmc.github.io/data-science-practices-1/dashboard-1.html](https://ouhscbbmc.github.io/data-science-practices-1/dashboard-1.html).
 The dashboard source code is available in the [`analysis/dashboard-1`](https://github.com/wibeasley/RAnalysisSkeleton/tree/master/analysis/dashboard-1) directory of the [R Analysis Skeleton](https://github.com/wibeasley/RAnalysisSkeleton) repository'; this repo documents and contains the code for the entire pipeline leading up to this dashboard.

-In this fictional dashboard, a cognitive measure is tracked across 14 years in three home visiting counties.
+In this dashboard of synthetic data), a cognitive measure is tracked across 14 years in three home visiting counties.

 Style Guide {#example-dashboard-guide}
 ------------------------------------

-This section describes a set of practices that the analysts have decided are best for the CQI dashboards used in our MIECHV evaluations.
+This section describes a set of practices that the [BBMC analysts](https://ouhsc.edu/bbmc/) have decided are best for the CQI dashboards used in our MIECHV evaluations.
 In a sense, this CQI dashboard guide supplements our overall [style guide](#style).

-For the program-specific dashboards we are developing, it's more important to meet the needs of the individual PDSA than to conform to a guide.
-However, we should aim to make the dashboard as consistent as possible for several reasons:

-1. It's less work for the practitioners to learn a new dashboard.
-Recall during the MIECHV 3 project, they'll have three PDSA cycles, plus another "common measures" dashboard to learn.
-The MIECHV 5 project is similar.
-1. It's less work for us (the analysts/developers) to help each other when many features of a dashboard are interchangeable with the others.
-1. The lessons we've learned (and mistakes we've made) can be applied to later dashboards to improve both their quality and the development speed.

 ### Development Life-cycle